Media Day will be Friday, Aug. 9, Beginning at 11:30 a.m.

 The Annual Awards Have Been Given Since 1953

-Derek Sage will be coaching the Wyoming receiving corps for his third season in 2012.
-He joined the Wyoming Football staff on Jan.
-14, 2010.
-The 2011 season will mark Sage's 11th as a college coach.
+Derek Sage will be coaching the Wyoming receiving corps for his fourth season in 2013.
+He joined the Wyoming Football staff in 2010.
+The 2013 season will mark Sage's 12th as a college coach.

 Wyoming's appearance in the 2011 Gildan New Mexico Bowl marked Sage's first time coaching in a bowl game and sixth time in 10 seasons as a college coach that he was part of a team that reached the postseason.